deepakajaylinux/testpage/docs/source/behat.rst

 How to Execute the Behat
 ---------------------------

-The command used for executing the behat under testingkamen is shown:
+The command used for executing the behat under pttest is shown:

 .. code-block:: bash

-		testingkamen behat execute
+		pttest behat execute

 After inputting the command above, the process of execution occurs as depicted in the below table.